nolan4/DRL-Pfizer-drone-tracking/README.md

 python tracker.py path/to/video.mp4 path/to/timestamps.csv
 _____________________________________

-Overview of code in this directory:
+Overview of code in prepare_data/submission_dir:

 (generated) means the files are created as a result of running tracker.py